spoonk/chip-imaging/frontend/README.md

 [ ] implement getting stitched result on frontend

-[ ] zoom the html element not the canvas for the image canvas component
+[ x ] zoom the html element not the canvas for the image canvas component
     - stuff can go out of bounds on canvas if too much zoom [ ] zoom slider for manual align